Course Title: Mechanics and Thermodynamics

 Overview of Learning Activities

-You will be actively engaged in a range of learning activities such as lectorials, tutorials, and practicals.
-The delivery of these activities may be face to face, online, or a mixture of both.
+You will be actively engaged in a range of learning activities such as lectorials, tutorials, practicals, laboratories, seminars, project work, class discussion, individual and group activities.
+Delivery may be face to face, online or a mix of both.

-You will learn in this course through:
+Students will learn in this course by:

 Overview of Learning Resources

-RMIT will provide you with resources and tools for learning in this course through myRMIT Studies Course Site.
-Extensive use will be made of the prescribed text and its associated learning materials.
-Other notes may also be provided.
-You will have access to laboratory facilities on campus.
+RMIT will provide you with resources and tools for learning in this course through myRMIT Studies Course.

 There are services available to support your learning through the University Library.
 The Library provides guides on academic referencing and subject specialist help as well as a range of study support services.
 For further information, please visit the Library page on the RMIT University website and the myRMIT student portal.